 Mamas & Papas pulled their Instagram feed into the bottom part of this email.
 Their Instagram content mix consists of people, products, and quotes, helping to bring more brand personality into email.

-One thing to note: If user-generated content (UGC) is part of your social media content strategy, you should consider adding live social feeds into your email campaigns.
+Pro tip: If user-generated content (UGC) is part of your social media content strategy, you should consider adding live social feeds into your email campaigns.
 Because UGC is generated by people (versus your brand), it acts as an additional layer of social proof.
 Win-win!

 3. Social feed counters